decathloncanada/data-utils/README.md

 Can also be used alongside django projects to import data inside of a specified model's table.

 ## Installation
+Add `git+ssh://git@github.com/dktunited/data-utils.git` to your requirements.txt file and it will install it when you run `pip install -r requirements`!

+## Development
-The installation requires the [setuptools](https://github.com/pypa/setuptools) package to be installed on your computer
+If you want to contribute to the development, you need the [setuptools](https://github.com/pypa/setuptools) package to be installed on your computer

 - You will need to clone this project `git clone git@github.com:dktunited/data-utils.git`
 - then, you will need to run `python setup.py install`